Styra DAS Systems

 Gloo Edge Gateway

-The Styra DAS Gloo Edge System manages ingress network traffic permitted within your OPA integrated Gloo Edge Gateway (which is Envoy based API gateway).
+The Gloo Edge System manages ingress network traffic permitted within your OPA-integrated Gloo Edge Gateway (Envoy-based API gateway).
 For example, permit ingress traffic only to a predefined collection of endpoints to minimize the risk of data exfiltration and implement microservice API authorization.

 Istio